smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 * **SmartAnthill Client**.
 Whoever needs to control SmartAnthill Device(s).
 SmartAnthill Clients are usually implemented by SmartAnthill Central Controllers, though this is not strictly required.
 * **SmartAnthill Router**.
 SmartAnthill Router allows to control SmartAnthill Devices connected to it.
 Performs conversion between SAoIP and SADLP-\* protocols (see below).
 * **SmartAnthill Device**.
 Physical device (containing sensor(s) and/or actuator(s)), which implements at least some parts of SmartAnthill protocol stack.
-SmartAnthill Devices can be further separated into:

-  + **SmartAnthill Simple Device**.
-SmartAnthill Device which is not powerful enough to run it's own SAoIP/IP stack.
-MUST be connected via SmartAnthill Router.
-  + **SmartAnthill IP-enabled Device**.
-SmartAnthill Device which is enabled to run it's own SAoIP/IP stack.
-MAY be connected without SmartAnthill Router directly to Intranet/Internet.
-Note that implementing TCP is not strictly required for SmartAnthill IP-enabled Devices.
+Every SmartAnthill Device runs it's own IP/SAoIP stack (but not necessarily TCP stack).

 Addressing
 ----------

-In SmartAnthill, each SmartAnthill Device (whether Simple Device or IP-enabled device) is assigned it's own unique *SmartAnthill Address*, which is a triplet (IPv6-address:SAoIP-subprotocol:port-number).
-It allows to have either one IP address per device, or to have multiple devices per IP address as necessary and/or convenient.
-Currently supported SAoIP-subprotocols (also known as "SAoIP flavours") are: UDP, TCP, TLSoTCP (with port-number being UDP port number for UDP subprotocol, and TCP port number for TCP and TLSoTCP subprotocols).
-For further details, please refer to :ref:`saoip` document.
-For *SmartAnthill Simple Devices*, this SA 'triplet' address is translated into L2 bus-specific address by SmartAnthill Router.
+In SmartAnthill, each SmartAnthill Device is assigned it's own IPv6 address (usually generated pseudo-randomly as specified in RFC4193).
+Currently the only supported SAoIP subprotocol (also known as "SAoIP flavour") is SAoUDP; for further details, please refer to :ref:`saoip` document.
+When transferring SAoUDP packets over SAMP, IPv6 and UDP headers MUST be compressed (as described in :ref:`saoip` document; techniques described there are similar to those of 6LoWPAN, but are more specific to SmartAnthill tasks, and are more efficient for our purposes as a result).

 Relation between SmartAnthill protocol stack and OSI/ISO network model